Listen to Audio Version:

 Next Circumvent Harm: Plan for global distribution from the start

 Medical devices are distributed worldwide, necessitating effective communication and risk management across multiple languages.
-As of 2020, the US topped the list of countries exporting medical devices, close to 18% of manufactured product, with Germany (12%), the Netherlands (11%), and China (9%) not far behind.
-From the scientists and engineers collaborating across languages and cultures to the diverse participants in clinical research, international standards are varied and ever evolving, adding another layer of complexity to the product lifecycle.
+As of 2020, the US topped the list of countries exporting medical devices, close to 18% of manufactured products, with Germany (12%), the Netherlands (11%), and China (9%) not far behind.
+From the scientists and engineers collaborating across languages and cultures to the diverse participants in clinical research, international standards are varied and ever-evolving, adding another layer of complexity to the product lifecycle.
 High-quality translation emerges as a critical component in mitigating these challenges, ensuring that information about the device is accurately conveyed in each target language.

 Health Canada, the European Medicines Agency (EMEA), New Zealand Medicines and Medical Devices Safety Authority (Medsafe), Singapore’s Health Sciences Authority (HSA), and the UK’s Medicines and Healthcare Products Regulatory Agency (MHRA) each serve a purpose mirroring that of the US’s FDA.
-And each holds a membership role in maintaining – and, when necessary, revising – International Organization for Standardization (ISO) requirements:
+Each holds a membership role in maintaining – and, when necessary, revising – International Organization for Standardization (ISO) requirements:

 -